uwitonze8/Oracle-PDB-Assignment-/README.md

 > Oracle PDB and OEM Configuration

 > Oracle PDB and OEM Configuration

 > Student Information

 Name: uwitonze pacific

 Student ID: 26983

-Course: PL/SQL
+Course: Database Development with PL/SQL (INSY 8311).

 Assignment Title: Oracle PDB and OEM Configuration

 Date: 06/10/2025

 > Overview of Tasks
 This report summarizes the practical exercises conducted on October 06, 2025, using Oracle Database 21c Express Edition.
 The tasks focused on creating, managing, and monitoring pluggable databases (PDBs), as well as configuring Oracle Enterprise Manager (OEM) for monitoring.
 The activities included:

 Task 1: Create a new Pluggable Database (PDB)

 Task 2: Create and delete a PDB

 Task 3: Configure and access Oracle Enterprise Manager (OEM)
   --------------------------------------------------------------------------------------------------------------------------------------------------------------------